Free or cheap half-term kids' activities

 But what if you don't have or can't get a pumpkin?
 As students, we couldn't afford a pumpkin, so we drew faces on other vegetables – the bonus being you could then simply peel the carrots, squash, or oranges and easily eat the inside, saving money as well as food waste.

-For other ideas to keep the kids entertained, see MSE Jenny's FREE (or very cheap) ways to create magic for kids – it was written during the summer so some activities are seasonal, but you may still find some gems the kids will enjoy.
+For other ideas to keep the kids entertained, see MSE Jenny's FREE (or very cheap) ways to create magic for kids – it was last updated during the summer so some activities are seasonal, but you may still find some gems the kids will enjoy.